 "Following these guidelines for improving your indoor air quality is a great step toward enjoying a healthier indoor environment and lifestyle," Hong said.

-Visit the Sylvane online Learning Center
+Visit the Sylvane online Knowledge Center

 to learn more ways to improve your indoor environment.